apple/swift-evolution/proposals/nnnn-utf8-span.md

   /// Returns whether the contents are known to be NFC.
 This is not
   /// always checked at initialization time and is set by `checkForNFC`.
   @inlinable @inline(__always)
+  @_unavailableInEmbedded
   public var isKnownNFC: Bool { get }

   /// Do a scan checking for whether the contents are in Normal Form C.
   /// When the contents are in NFC, canonical equivalence checks are much
   /// faster.
   ///
   /// `quickCheck` will check for a subset of NFC contents using the
   /// NFCQuickCheck algorithm, which is faster than the full normalization
   /// algorithm.
 However, it cannot detect all NFC contents.
   ///
-  /// Updates the `isKnownNFC` bit. public mutating func checkForNFC(
+  /// Updates the `isKnownNFC` bit.
+  @_unavailableInEmbedded
+  public mutating func checkForNFC(
     quickCheck: Bool
   ) -> Bool